GoogleChrome/omnitone/README.md

 ## How it works

+Omnitone is a high-level library that abstracts various technical layers of the spatial audio processing.
+The input audio stream can be either a media element (video or audio tags) or a multichannel web audio source.
+The rotation of the sound field also can be easily linked to the mobile phone's sensor or the on-screen user interaction.

 <p align="center">
     <img src="https://raw.githubusercontent.com/GoogleChrome/omnitone/master/doc/diagram-omnitone.png" alt="Omnitone Diagram">
 </p>

-Omnitone is a high-level library that abstracts various technical layers of the spatial audio processing.
-The input audio stream can be either a media element (video or audio tags) or a multichannel web audio source.
-The rotation of the sound field also can be easily linked to the mobile phone's sensor or the on-screen user interaction.

-## Audio Codec Compatibility

-Omnitone is designed to run any browser that supports Web Audio API, however, it does not address the incompatibility issue around various media codec in the browsers.
-At the time of writing, the decoding of compressed multichannel audio via `<video>` or `<audio>` elements is not fully supported by the majority of mobile browsers.

 ## Usage